 The Water Rocks! team offers multiple learning modules to choose from when we visit classrooms.
 We will work with teachers to determine which module(s) best fit the audience and the time constraints for the event.
 Each lesson is adapted for grade level appropriateness and can easily be scaled up or down when visiting multiple grades within the same school.
 Each of our modules is aligned with the Next Generation Science Standards.

 The Water Rocks! team travels to schools for in-classroom presentations throughout the year.
 We provide 2-3 Iowa State University faculty, staff, and/or student interns to present to your class and lead hands-on, interactive student activities.

 We find that the lessons are most effective when we work with students in relatively small groups - one class at a time (~30 students per class).
 This allows the most opportunity for hands-on learning, interaction, and dialogue.
-If you'd like a program for larger groups, check out the Water Rocks!
-School Assemblies information below.

 About Water Rocks!

 Water Rocks! is a statewide youth water education campaign that fosters the interplay of knowledge, caring and engagement among Iowa’s youth that can lead to long-term multigenerational transformation of all Iowans.
 Through a combination of STEM (science, technology, engineering and mathematics) and the arts, Water Rocks! challenges and inspires all Iowans towards a greater appreciation of our water resources.
 Water Rocks! is based on campus at Iowa State University.